Irish Association for Emergency Medicine: Constitution 2022

 3.6.
 Membership may be terminated by:

 - Resignation – subject to fourteen (14) days’ notice in writing.

 - Expulsion for bringing the specialty or the Association into disrepute – This will be by a resolution of the Executive Committee.
 Such a resolution will take place after due inquiry by the Executive Committee.
 The Executive Committee shall provide the member with details of the allegation and give him/her no less than twenty-eight (28) days’ notice of a meeting of the Executive Committee at which the member concerned may present his/her defence.

-- Expulsion for failure to pay subscriptions - Any member who has failed to pay their subscription by the time of the Annual General Meeting, despite being informed of the position by the Honorary Treasurer, shall automatically cease to be a member and shall not be entitled to vote.
-To be reinstated, such lapsed members must resubmit a new application for membership following full payment of outstanding subscriptions.
+- Expulsion for failure to pay subscriptions – Any member who has failed to pay their subscription by the time of the Annual General Meeting, despite being informed of the position by the Honorary Treasurer, shall automatically cease to be a member and shall not be entitled to vote.
+To rejoin, such lapsed members must submit a new application for membership.

 4.2.
 The Association may levy additional fees in response to particular contingencies.
 Such a levy will be recommended by the Executive Committee but will require approval of the membership at an Extraordinary or Annual General Meeting.